 The Toxic Shock Syndrome outbreak in the United States

 TSS was first named in 1978 (4,6), but it entered the public consciousness in 1980 when an outbreak occurred in the United States.
-In January 1980, the United States’ Centers for Disease Control and Prevention (CDC) received reports that otherwise healthy young women were becoming suddenly sick with TSS (6,9,10).
+In January 1980, the United States Centers for Disease Control and Prevention (CDC) received reports that otherwise healthy young women were suddenly becoming sick with TSS (6,9,10).
 Between 1979 and 1980, 1,365 American women were diagnosed with TSS (3).

 Initial interviews with people who had TSS led to the suggestion that menstruation might be associated with TSS, but more information was needed to figure out why these cases were suddenly happening.
 Researchers and physicians conducted interviews and multiple case-control studies to identify how women with TSS differed from women who didn’t experience TSS (9,10).
 Case-control studies compare people with a disease with people who don’t have the disease.
-In this situation, researchers asked women a variety of questions about their behavior and health, including questions about their menstrual cycles and the menstrual products they used (6,9,10).
+In this situation, researchers asked women various questions about their behavior and health, including about their menstrual cycles and the menstrual products they used (6,9,10).

 Ultimately, researchers confirmed the initial suspicions that TSS was associated with menstruation.
 They found that women with TSS were more likely to use tampons, specifically a tampon called Rely (6,9).
 This tampon was made of new synthetic materials and was supposed to be more absorbent than any other tampon available (6,9).